srekit/github-workflows/README.md

 ## Workflows

+- [build-poetry](./.github/workflows/build-poetry.md): A workflow template for building Python projects using Poetry.
-- [dynamic-build-and-push](./.github/workflows/dynamic-build-and-push/README.md): A workflow template for dynamically building and pushing Docker images based on changes in the repository.
+- [dynamic-build-and-push](./.github/workflows/dynamic-build-and-push.md): A workflow template for dynamically building and pushing Docker images based on changes in the repository.